egregoregames/com-bots/Assets/@Docs/BestPractices.md

 ### Instead of GameStateMachine, use events

-GameStateMachine seems to exist because someone didn't have a clear understanding of how events worked in C#/Unity.
-It's a bulky system that is completely unneeded, and unfortunately undocumented.
+GameStateMachine seems to exist due to a misconception of how events worked in C#/Unity.
+It's a bulky, undocumented system that is completely unneeded.

 Instead, if a certain system needs to "react" to something else that happens, use events.
 Specifically, use the new Observable pattern events.
 For example, using pause